Twenty-seventh Amendment to the United States Constitution: Proposal by Congress

 This amendment was one of several proposed amendments to the Constitution that Representative James Madison of Virginia introduced in the House of Representatives on June 8, 1789.
 Madison's original intent was that it be added to the end of Article I, Section 6, Clause 1 of the Constitution ("The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid out of the Treasury of the United States").
 This and Madison's other proposals were referred to a committee consisting of one representative from each state.
 After emerging from committee, the full House debated the issue and, on August 24, 1789, passed it and 16 other articles of amendment.
-The proposals went next to the Senate, which made 26 substantive alterations.
+Next, the proposals went to the Senate, which made 26 substantive alterations.
 On September 9, 1789, the Senate approved a culled and consolidated package of 12 articles of amendment.

 On September 21, 1789, a House–Senate conference committee convened to resolve numerous differences between the House and Senate Bill of Rights proposals.
 On September 24, 1789, the committee issued its report, which finalized 12 proposed amendments for the House and Senate to consider.
 The House agreed to the conference report that day, and the Senate concurred the next day.

 What would become the Twenty-seventh Amendment was listed second among the 12 proposals sent on September 25, 1789, to the states for their consideration.
 Ten of these, numbers 3–12, were ratified 27 months later and are known as the Bill of Rights.
 The remaining proposal, the Congressional Apportionment Amendment, has not been ratified by enough states to become part of the Constitution.

+The article on Congressional compensation was initially ratified by seven states through 1792 (including Kentucky), but was not ratified by another state for eighty years.
+The Ohio General Assembly ratified it on May 6, 1873, in protest of an unpopular Congressional pay raise.
+A century later, on March 6, 1978, the Wyoming Legislature also ratified the article.